tbalthazar-archives/ribot/README.md

 $ script/test
 ```

+## License

+Please see [LICENSE](/LICENSE) for licensing details.

 ## Remarks

 ### Gems

 **Remark**: Slack offers an Event API and a RealTime Messaging (RTM) API.
-The RTP API uses websockets and do not require the machine running the bot to be able to receive external HTTP requests.
+The RTM API uses websockets and do not require the machine running the bot to be able to receive external HTTP requests.
 This project needs to be able to run on a machine that is not publicly visible on the Internet (e.g: a laptop vs a server).
 This bot thus needs to use the RTM API.

 **slack-ruby-client** is a Ruby client that talks to the Slack RealTime Messaging API.
 Since the idea of this project is to develop a bot and not a client for the Slack API, it made sense to me to use this gem.
 Its API is clean and my code only uses a few methods of it.
-Should this gem stop working, replacing it by another one do not necessitate too much change in the RiBot code.
+Should this gem stop working, replacing it by another one do not require too much change in the RiBot code.

 **EventMachine** and **faye-websocket** are dependencies for the **slack-ruby-client** gem.